theNizo/installMicroG/README.md

 	1. Allow missing permissions (you can still revoke them with XPrivacy or LineageOS's PrivacyGuard)
 	2. Enable the Google Services you need (You don't even have to check any)
 	3. Open Self-Check **(don't activate Battery Optimization yet)**
 		* Try enabling everything under "Signature Spoofing support".
-Here is a known issue where you can't activate "System grants signature spoofing permission", please read the section (Known problems) below.
+Here is a known issue where you can't activate "System grants Signature Spoofing permission", please read the section (Known problems) below.
 Everything works when the first 4 marks in "Installed Packages" are set.
 		* Make sure the GSF and/or Location checkboxes are set, if you installed those features.
 5. **Reboot**
 6. Open microG settings again